November 16, 2024

 7. Cold Staking: Cardano allows staking even from cold storage, such as a hardware wallet.
 This feature enhances the security of your staked ADA.

-8. Network Governance Participation: By staking ADA, you also gain the right to participate in the governance of the network.
+8. Network Governance Participation: By staking ADA, you also the right to participate in the governance of the network.
 This includes voting on proposed changes to the software and other key decisions.

 9. Automatic Re-Staking: Rewards from staking are automatically staked again, compounding the staking rewards unless you choose to withdraw them.